whoisflynn/OSCP-Exam-Report-Template/README.md

 8. Added a header for Nmap scan results (screenshot)
 9. Added a header for Initial Shell Screenshot
 10. Added headers for Proof.txt Contents and the Proof.txt Screenshot
-11. Added Appendix 1 - Proof and Local Contents.
+11. Added Appendix 1 - Proof Contents.
 This is an easy way to track those keys
 12. Added Appendix 2 - PWK Course Exercises
 13. Included all the headers for the requested exercises.
 The exercises are not included, as they are present in the course material